 Welcome to “Marginal Interests,” a series highlighting the varied reading habits of the local comp community.
 This time, we spoke to Trey Mustian, attorney with Stanga & Mustian and President of Louisiana Workers’ Advocates.

 The Workers’ Compensation Research Institute (WCRI) hosted a webinar on its recent provider choice study, which on the surface found no statistically significant difference in costs between employee versus employer provider choice states.

 The Louisiana Claims Association held its 2017 conference at the Hilton Capitol Center in Baton Rouge June 7th-9th.
 The event, now in its 23rd year, highlighted speakers from other parts of the country and featured a whole track of workers’ comp lectures.
 Jose Ortiz of Absolute Data Processing on medical marijuana and Mark Popolizio of ISO Claims Partners on MSAs were two out-of-state standouts.

 HB 592, the bill which would have established the Work Loss Data Institute’s “Official Disability Guidelines” (ODG) Appendix A closed pharmacy formulary as the law of the land in Louisiana failed last week after members of the Senate Labor and Industrial Relations Committee ran out of time to hear the bill.
 Supporters and advocates of the measure, including the bill’s sponsor Rep. Talbot, say they’ll be back for more.

-The bill that would establish the Work Loss Data Institute’s “Official Disability Guidelines” formulary in Louisiana passed the House 58-36 this week, and will soon be scheduled for a hearing in the Senate Labor and Industrial Relations Committee.
-Stick with Louisiana Comp Blog for full coverage of comp-related happenings until the Session ends on June 8th.
+The bill that would establish the Work Loss Data Institute’s “Official Disability Guidelines” formulary in Louisiana appears to be indefinitely shelved as the deadline for scheduling a final meeting of the Senate Labor and Industrial Relations Committee before the end of the Session has passed.